evolutionphil/Mega-Radio-discover-user/replit.md

 # Mega Radio - TV Application

 ## Overview
 Mega Radio is a full-stack web radio streaming application optimized for TV and large screen interfaces.
-It offers access to global radio stations from over 238 countries, categorized by genres and countries.
-Key features include intuitive onboarding, station discovery, favorites management, and continuous audio playback, aiming to deliver a high-quality radio streaming experience on smart TVs.
+It provides access to global radio stations from over 238 countries, categorized by genres and countries, with features like intuitive onboarding, station discovery, favorites management, and continuous audio playback.
+The project aims to deliver a high-quality radio streaming service on smart TVs.

 ## User Preferences
 Preferred communication style: Simple, everyday language.